covid-19-impact-lab/sid/README.rst

 Installation
 ------------

-sid is available as a conda package and can be installed with
+sid is available on `PyPI <https://pypi.org/project/sid-dev>`_ and on `Anaconda.org
+<https://anaconda.org/conda-forge/sid-dev>`_ and can be installed with

 .. code-block:: bash

+    $ pip install sid-dev

+    # or

-    $ conda install -c covid-19-impact-lab sid
+    $ conda install -c conda-forge sid-dev

 .. end-installation